 A trip to the playground can strike fear into even the most experienced parent’s heart.
-You may dread the moment that you leave Baby at the bottom of the slide, with older children swarming around her like a bunch of howler monkeys.
-Here are some tips to help you prepare Baby for her trips to the jungle.
+You may dread the moment that you leave Baby at the bottom of the slide, with older children swarming around him like a bunch of howler monkeys.
+Here are some tips to help you prepare Baby for his trips to the jungle.
 Jungle gym, that is.

 Before stepping foot onto the grounds, have a talk about what types of behavior are and aren’t appropriate for a playground.
 For example, you can remind Baby about manners and the importance of sharing.
-If Baby insists on bringing toys to the playground, try to discourage her from bringing her favorites, and make sure to label the ones you bring for easy identification during cleanup.
+If Baby insists on bringing toys to the playground, try to discourage him from bringing his favorites, and make sure to label the ones you bring for easy identification during cleanup.

 Approach the wildlife with caution

-Of course you’ll want to watch Baby as she plays alone and with other children.
-But it’s okay to occasionally give her the chance to figure things out alone – in doing so, you might find that Baby has her own set of survival instincts.
+Of course you’ll want to watch Baby as he plays alone and with other children.
+But it’s okay to occasionally give him the chance to figure things out alone – in doing so, you might find that Baby has his own set of survival instincts.

 Playground dynamics between adults are a little more complicated.
 Some people have no problem approaching other parents with concerns or information.
 Others might feel more comfortable avoiding confrontation, choosing instead to move Baby to a friendlier environment.
 And actually, both of these solutions are fine, depending on your preferences and how much you feel the situation calls for intervention.
 There’s no clear line between what you can and can’t do, so as long as you’re respectful.
 There’s nothing wrong with doing what you feel is right for you and Baby.

 Make it an educational experience